Stories From World War Two - Part One; From Cordwainer in Scotland to soldier in France.

 A short time later Tom again saw the enemy, this time seriously ‘close up’ and personal.

-They were in lorries being moved to a position up river from Arques La Bataille when their convoy was ambushed and hit with mortar fire.
-The first they knew of the ambush was when the leading truck was blown up and landed on its side on the road, blocking the convoy’s progress.
-To use dad’s on words, they were like ducks in a shooting gallery as mortar and rifle fire rained down on them.
-He was in the second truck.
-It was being strafed by heavy gunfire and a lot of his colleagues were being hit.
+Mortar and rifle fire rained down on them.
+He was in the second truck, it had crashed off the road into a ditch and was being strafed by heavy gunfire.
+Mortar shells were exploding all around.
+A lot of his colleagues were being hit.
 He was powerless and had lost his rifle in the confusion.
 He took the only course open to him and dived out into a ditch on the opposite side from the source of the gunfire.
-He took cover in the ditch for a short while as he worked out what to do.
+He took cover for a short while as he worked out what to do.
 Then he saw German soldiers advancing out of the trees on the opposite of the road and moving in on the trucks, shooting soldiers as they closed in.
 Dad was convinced he was going to be shot.
 He did not have a weapon.
 He scrambled out of the ditch into a wheat field that rose away from the road and over a small hill.

-As he ran and crawled up the hill he could hear bullets zing past his head and hit the ground near him.
-He looked around to see four or five German troops lined up in the road taking pot shots at him and laughing.
+He looked round at one point and saw four or five German troops lined up in the road taking pot shots at him and laughing.
 It looked like they were having a bet as to which of them was the best shot as each in turn fired at him.
 Bullets continued to hit the ground around him and zip past him.
 He made it over the hill and into cover, eventually getting back to the British lines.

-He had no idea how he survived that day and put it down to Devine intervention.
+He had no idea how he survived that day.
+Divine intervention he mused?

 (Author’s note: I was once at the target end of the shot from a heavy calibre rifle.
 Dad’s description was accurate.)